bokub/vanity-eth/README.md

 npm run dev
 ```

-Build the project
+Build the project (optional)

 ```sh
 npm run build
 ```

-The Travis CI bot is in charge of building and deploying Vanity-ETH to Github pages.
+The Travis CI bot 🤖 is in charge of building and deploying Vanity-ETH to Github pages.